 - 1 teaspoon cloves, grounded

-OR just use a couple tablespoons of the prepared jerk spice!
+OR just use a couple of tablespoons of the prepared jerk spice!

 - Combine all your seasonings together in a large bowl and set aside.
 After dissecting your chicken, rinse it in water and the vinegar or lime juice solution, then pat dry with paper towel.
 Add chicken to seasoning and use your hands to rub seasoning into each piece of chicken until all pieces are coated.
 Marinate chicken while you fire up your grill.